AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

     _++_ : Vec A n → Vec A m → Vec A (n + m)
 ~~~

 This is not valid Agda, but we shall do this whenever the types and binding status of parameters are obvious.
+Sometimes we also omit type annotations from bindings when they can be inferred or not relevant for exposition.

 ### Included Code Examples

-The project can be found in *[https://github.com/AndrasKovacs/stlc-nbe](/url)*.
+The project can be found at *[https://github.com/AndrasKovacs/stlc-nbe](/url)*.
 Most Agda code listings in this thesis are also included in the formal development, although the versions here may include syntactic liberties and abbreviations.
-When a code example here corresponds to some code in the repository, we indicate the name of the source file in the examples as Agda comments or in expository text.
+We indicate the names of relevant source files in the examples as Agda comments or in expository text.

 ### Standard Library

-Our development does not have any external dependencies.
+The formal development does not have any external dependencies.
 We need less than a hundred lines of code from the Agda standard library [@agda-stdlib], but we choose to include it alongside the project in `Lib.agda`, for portability, and also make some changes.

 Most of `Lib.agda` concerns equality and equational reasoning.
 Propositional equality is the same as in standard Agda: